walt-port/prod-e/README.md

 - Public subnets in us-west-2a (10.0.1.0/24) and us-west-2b (10.0.3.0/24)
 - Private subnets in us-west-2a (10.0.2.0/24) and us-west-2b (10.0.4.0/24)
 - Internet Gateway for public internet access
+- NAT Gateway in the public subnet for private subnet internet access
 - Route tables with proper routing configuration
 - Application Load Balancer for traffic management (spanning multiple AZs)